 But what truly delights me as a parent is what a treat Legoland is to walk around.
 Disney and Universal are hard work; I get all my steps in, but with sore feet and a sweaty sunburn.
 At Legoland the distances feel more manageable, partly because they are, and partly because the entire park is lush with plants, the air heavy with the scent of jasmine, and with things to look at all along the way.

-Capitol Hill.
+Capitol Hill is a work of art.
 Photo by Mattijs Grannetia/Flickr

 Every time I visit Legoland I am struck by the number of kids who have clearly grown up to work their fantasy job at this park—creating intricate sculptures and models out of Lego bricks.
 Whimsical scenes and creatures are everywhere; you can't walk more than a few steps without seeing knights, witches, camels, dinosaurs, and wookies created by teams of brick artisans.
 Walking from ride to ride is a visual treat.
 And when you're ready to be truly overwhelmed by this artistry, head to the heart of the park, to Miniland, where every world landmark you can think of is created to scale out of bricks.
 Your kids can tour the country from the Hollywood Bowl to New Orleans to the Vegas Strip, then hop over to see London and Paris, finishing up in a galaxy far, far away.

+Driving the mini cars never gets old.
 Photo by Tom Caswell/Flickr

 Obviously no matter how pretty a park is, what matters to kids are the rides.
 The sheer variety at Legoland is a crowd-pleaser, from gentle treats like Fairy Trail Brook and the Royal Joust to the teen-thrilling Knights' Tournament and never-gets-old Junior Driving School.
 There are rides that test skill, gentle and moderate roller coasters, rides that go splash, and rides that rest Mama's feet during the hottest part of the day.
 There are enough rides to fill a weekend and still leave some for next time, no matter what your age.

+We love Legoland's water park!
 Photo by Mommy Poppins